First Health PPO Rehab Coverage: What to Know and How to Verify Benefits

 Missing work to take care of a loved one is a huge issue for employers and can compromise the work environment.
 Family members also struggle with underperforming at work because of dealing with a loved one who is still struggling.

 While addiction doesn’t discriminate, some industries do demonstrate significantly higher rates of substance abuse than others, making it more acceptable and in some cases, almost expected.
+The professions that show that highest rates of substance abuse include:

 In professions consumed by long hours and late nights, employees sometimes resort to drinking and using drugs in their downtime.
 This isn’t necessarily the norm but research shows a strong correlation between longer working hours and alcohol abuse.

-*Alcohol and drug abuse among adults 18 to 64, by industry.
+\*Alcohol and drug abuse among adults 18 to 64, by industry.

 Research shows that addiction treatment essentially pays for itself by significantly lowering healthcare costs.
 Through establishing an effective Employee Assistance Program (EAP), employees have easier access to treatment options and counseling services.